-Trenton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Trenton is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Trenton who work in office and administrative support (19.33%), sales jobs (9.61%), and management occupations (9.20%).
+Unlike some cities, Trenton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Trenton are a mix of both white- and blue-collar jobs.
+Overall, Trenton is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Trenton who work in office and administrative support (17.62%), sales jobs (11.87%), and food service (9.09%).

-Being a small city, Trenton does not have a public transit system used by locals to get to and from work.
+Trenton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Trenton with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.31% of adults in Trenton have a bachelor's degree or advanced degree.
+The citizens of Trenton are slightly less educated than the national average of 21.84% for the average city or town: 13.18% of adults in Trenton have a bachelor's degree or advanced degree

 The people who call Trenton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Trenton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Trenton include Irish, English, Dutch, and Italian.
+Important ancestries of people in Trenton include Irish, English, Italian, and Dutch.

 The most common language spoken in Trenton is English.
-Other important languages spoken here include Spanish and Yiddish.
+Other important languages spoken here include Spanish and German.